 FoxClocks for Firefox and Thunderbird has even more features.
 You can set each clock’s colour, or even have a clock change colour during certain hours (perhaps green when it’s a good time to Skype your friends in Japan).
 Too much stuff in your statusbar?
 Move your clocks to a toolbar, or switch to ‘icon’ mode and hover over the FoxClocks icon to see your clocks.
 If you have Google Earth, FoxClocks can take you to any location in its database: don’t know where Budapest is?
 Right-click on it and choose ‘Google Earth…’

-FoxClocks for Firefox/Thunderbird is available in many languages; FoxClocks for Chrome is available in English and French, with more languages to come.
+FoxClocks for Firefox/Thunderbird is available in many languages; FoxClocks for Chrome is available in English, German and French, with more languages to come.